imrisa/data_analysis/README.md

 #### Features
 - Features (All Quantitative because of numerical): calories, total fat, and sugar
+- Models: Linear Regression
-- Models: 20% for the test for unseen data, 80% for the training
+    - 20% for the test for unseen data, 80% for the training
     - Test data set: To see the unbiased estimate of how well the model gereralizes to new data
     - Training data set: To learn the relationship between the features and the target prediction value

+#### Making a prediction and evaluate
+ - Root Mean Squared Error (RMSE): 0.4897517055532478
+  - The square root of MSE, indicating the model's average error in the same units as the target variable (avg_rating)

+## shows graph here about ML